 12. Slains Castle

-The final castle on our list should come as no surprise.
+The final castle on my list should come as no surprise.
 On the coast of Cruden Bay lies the remains of Slains Castle which is believed to be the inspiration for the setting of Bram Stoker’s novel, Dracula (1897).
 The crumbling ruin is said to be haunted by the ghost of Victor Hay, who was the 21st Earl of Errol and died in the 20th century.
 Others claim to have seen WWII soldiers marching past and a horse and carriage.